MDCR55/Trivia-API-Project/README.md

   - Search for full question or part of that question

-  - Use `searchTerm` as a parameter in the url to get the resonse like `http://localhost:3000/questions/saudi` using POST will return the following:
+  - Use `searchTerm` as a parameter in the URL to get the response like `http://localhost:3000/questions/saudi` using POST will return the following:

   - ```json
     {